 With a strong, open economy and strategic location, it’s unsurprising that Dublin is consistently ranked as one of the best places in the world to do business.
-The city provides the kind of lifestyle and opportunities that attract homegrown and international.
-The native population are famed for their welcoming hospitality with Dublin twice voted Europe’s Friendliest City by TripAdvisor..
+The city provides the kind of lifestyle and opportunities that attract homegrown professionals and international expatriates.
+The native population are famed for their welcoming hospitality with Dublin twice voted Europe’s Friendliest City by TripAdvisor.
 In addition to Ireland's cultural events and ancient sites, Ireland has a wealth of sporting attractions with numerous international events scheduled to take place across the country.

 As Ireland recovered from the financial crisis in 2008, Dublin emerged as a bustling international city.
 Some of the biggest global brands, such as Google (which employs 3500 people in the city) and Yahoo, have their regional or head offices in the Irish capital.
 This phenomenon has been accelerated by friendly business rates and corporate taxes, leading many analysts to describe the city as Europe’s answer to Silicon Valley.

-Ireland’s balance of modernity and traditionalism makes it a hit with expats.
-As increasing numbers of professionals relocate to the country.
-This second in our two-part lifestyle guide to the Emerald Isle explores some of the sporting events which will which help to attract high-flying expats to the city in 2020.
+Ireland’s balance of modernity and traditionalism makes it a hit with expatriates, as increasing numbers of professionals relocate to the country.
+This second in our two-part lifestyle guide to the Emerald Isle explores some of the sporting events which will which help to attract high-flying expatriates to the city in 2020.